 Michael Lacey was sentenced to Federal Prison.
 Jim Larkin pressed backspace on his own lifeline.
 One of their closest associates informed against them.
 Everything the feds could find, they took.
 Something was rotten for old time's sake.
 Consider the news.

-From 2004 through most of 2012, the Miami New Times and Broward New Times were directly connected to Backpage.
+From 2004 through most of 2012, the Miami New Times and Broward New Times were physically, legally, and financially married to Backpage.

 Throughout that time, their editorial management teams followed the company line and towed it as well.

-Jim Mullin, Chuck Strouse, Tim Elfrink, Deirdra Funcheon were all editors or managing editors at some point throughout the available years for claimants to the action, necessarily describing their local level management of the official company response.
-They were employed by both Village Voice Media, and the Voice Media Group that their newspapers were sold to.
+Jim Mullin, Chuck Strouse, Tim Elfrink, Deirdra Funcheon were all editors or managing editors at some point throughout the available years for claimants to the action (2004 - 2012), necessarily describing their local level management of the official company response to the long arm of the law that was always on their tail.
+The editors were employed by both Village Voice Media, and the Voice Media Group that their newspapers were sold to.

 All I’m saying is just because Backpage was good for some people, don't forget it was horrendous for others.